How to attach straps on a ukulele like a pro – 2022 update

 - Then, compare it to the length of the button’s screw, which should be about ½ or ¾ of the wood’s thickness.

-To install it in the neck’s heel
+Installing it on the neck’s heel

 This choice is even easier.